redox-os/book/src/porting-applications.md

 It's possible that some not ported crate have a Redox fork with patches, you can search the crate name on the [Redox GitLab](https://gitlab.redox-os.org/), generally the Redox patches stay in the `redox` branch or `redox-version` branch that follow the crate version.

-To use this Redox fork on your Rust program, add this text on the end of the `Cargo.toml` in the program source code:
+To use this Redox fork on your Rust application, add this text on the end of the `Cargo.toml` in the application source code:

 ```toml
 [patch.crates-io]